natf17/qah-events/README.md

  	   	comments= "Cuidado"
  	}
 ```
-... updates the EventTranslation with id 57 by replacing the resource wth the body of the request.
+... updates the EventTranslation with id 57 by replacing the resource with the body of the request.

 ### `DELETE /translations/{id}`